make-me/make-me/README.md

 [pull request](https://help.github.com/articles/using-pull-requests).

 Most importantly, go print things!
-We hope make-me can remove any obstacles you make be facing in your 3D printing adventures.
+We hope make-me can remove any obstacles you may be facing in your 3D printing adventures.
 Living in the future shouldn't be annoying.